lainchan/lainchan/README.md

 [o]: http://omegadev.org/

 ## Installation
+An automated installation script will be completed soon.
- 1. Tinyboard requires a MySQL database and a user to work.
+ 1. Tinyboard requires an SQL database and a user to work.
 Create one.
  2. Import 'install.sql' into the database.
 There are several ways to do this.
 	- using phpMyAdmin
 	- `mysql -uUSERNAME -pPASSWORD DATABASE < install.sql`